 Obi-Wan makes his way around the table, and his conclusion that Senator Merrick is the Hidden Identity Character in this installment is correct:

-…he is actually in league with the Death Watch, and this brings us to a dramatic peak of the episode arc as Merrik takes Satine hostage as per his orders, and runs off.
+…yes, Merrick is actually in league with the Death Watch, and this brings us to a dramatic peak of the episode arc as he takes Satine hostage as per Vizsla’s orders, and runs off.

 Recurring Theme: Anakin and Rex Kick Some Robotic Ass

-Obi-Wan tells Anakin what’s happened, but Anakin’s preoccupied at the moment:
+Obi-Wan comms over to Anakin to tell him what’s happened, but Anakin’s preoccupied at the moment:

 He and Rex take out the last of the spider droids in a pretty badass sequence where Anakin throws his lightsaber in a loop to chop off its legs, and Rex blasts away at its body:

 Meanwhile Merrick, still holding onto Satine, kills off the ship’s crew — but not before we get another peek at the ship’s Dude in Charge, who is dressed as an old-timey ship captain, complete with hat.
 I LOVE STAR WARS SO MUCH.
 So: in addition to whoever wrote in “delusion of a dreamer” and a particularly fabulous line in the next episode, whoever wrote this into the arc is my hero as well:

 BONUS Recurring Theme: Darth Vader Wants to Know If You Guys Totally Did It

 Obi-Wan and Anakin reconvene in the hallway after Anakin finishes dispatching with the rest of the droids.
 And what do you know: they’re in a fucking elevator again!
 What a new and exciting thing for these two.